$80 Off Any Repair

 Here are some common HVAC problems that you need to keep tabs on:

-Corrosion takes place when the moisture in your environment erodes wiring terminals or other metallic components of your furnace.
-Once a month, check terminals and wires for any corrosion.
+Corrosion can happen when the moisture in your environment erodes wiring terminals or other metallic components of your unit.
+Once a month; check terminals and wires for any sign of corrosion.
 Use a piece of sandpaper and gently rub on the parts to remove corrosion.
-Sometimes, your flame sensor may prevent your furnace from igniting due to residual coating it.
+Sometimes, the flame sensor may prevent your furnace ignitor due to residual coating it.
 Remove the sensor gently from its bracket and use an emery cloth to clean it.
 Once done, put it back up in the bracket.

 Leaking Pipes and Drain Lines

 Pipes and drain lines can get blocked at any time.
-If left unchecked, a blockage may lead to leakages, forcing your furnace to continue running for longer periods and damaging several components in the process.
-Once every week, check all drain pipes for leakages.
+If left unchecked, a blockage may lead to leakages, forcing it to continue running for longer periods and damaging several key components in the process.
+Once a week, check all drain pipes for leakages.
 If there is something you don’t understand, call in professional Denver HVAC contractors.

 Leaking Ducts

-It is your ducts that deliver hot air to your rooms.
-If you notice any leakage, use a piece of metal tape to seal off ducts.
-To inspect the leakage, turn on your furnace and wait for the blower motor to kick in.
+It is your heating ducts that deliver hot air to your rooms.
+If you notice any leaks in vents, use a piece of metal tape to seal off ducts.
+To inspect the leaks in vents turn it on and wait for the blower motor to kick in.
 Once turned on, you can confirm that the air is passing through the vents by holding your hand about 2 inches away from the sealed tape.
-If you do not feel air, you are done.
+If you do not feel the air, you are done.
 If you still notice leakages, it’s time to call in a Denver HVAC contractor.

 Dirt and Debris

-It doesn’t matter which part of the world we live in, the innate nature and ability of furnaces are to filter and deliver clean air inside our homes.
-In the process of doing so, the air filters become blocked and have to be either cleaned or replaced.
+It doesn’t matter which part of the world we live in; the innate nature and ability of furnaces are to filter and deliver clean air inside our homes.
+In the process of doing so, the furnace filters become blocked and have to be either cleaned or replaced.

-A clogged air filter will force your furnace to continue running for hours, reducing indoor air quality, and damaging essential components.
+A dirty air filter will force your furnace to continue running for hours, reducing indoor air quality, and damaging essential components.

-It takes no more than 15 minutes to open up and clean the air filter.
-If you feel it cannot be cleaned, go ahead and replace it.
-The fiberglass filter should be changed every 3 months, and costs barely $5.
+It takes 15 minutes to open up and clean the dirty filter.
+If you feel it cannot be cleaned, replace it.
+The fiberglass filter should be changed every 3 months and costs barely $5.

-This will go a long way towards protecting the blower and motor.
+This will go a long way toward protecting the blower fan and blower compartments.
 However, if you are replacing your HVAC air filter, it is highly recommended to check the instruction manual and find the recommended options laid out by your brand.

-You should also vacuum the blower motor without touching its blades.
-Manufacturers balance these components carefully and any unnecessary adjustments can disrupt the entire heating process.
+In addition, you should also vacuum the blower motor without touching the blower blades.
+Manufacturers carefully balance these components, and any unnecessary adjustments can disrupt the heating process.
 You also do not want to void the HVAC warranty.

-Modern HVACs come with hot surface igniters.
-Do not touch the igniters and use either a straw to blow the dust off, or vacuum them gently.
+Modern HVACs come with a hot surface ignitor.
+Do not touch the igniters and use either a straw to blow the dust off or vacuum them gently.
 Hot surface igniters are sensitive and can break quite easily.

 Friction Among Moving Parts

-All furnaces have moving parts such as motor belts.
-Older furnaces may also have motor bearings.
-Consult your instruction manual for the right type of lubrication oil and lubricate these parts to reduce friction.
+All furnace units contain moving parts, including motor belts, and older furnaces may also have motor bearings.
+Consult your instruction manual for the correct type of lubrication oil and lubricate these parts to reduce friction.
 Just by lubricating, you may notice a reduction in strange noises coming out of your furnace.

 What are 8 Furnace Repair Mistakes Denver Homeowner Should Know About?